elwerene/libreoffice-convert/Readme.md

 ## Dependency

-Please install libreoffice in /Applications (Mac), with your favorite package manager (Linux), or with the msi (Windows).
+Please install libreoffice in /Applications (Mac), with your favorite package manager (Linux), or with the msi (Windows) (On Windows, add `PROGRAMFILES` environment variable for Windows program files path to your local project)

 ## Usage example